kjameer0/snippetbox/notes/chapter-3.md

 ### Command-Line Flags

 - Command line flags are good when you are managing config settings for running an app.
+- Boolean flags are automatically true

 ### Logging

+- log/slog go package has many tools for structured logs
+- slog.String() and slog.Any() and such can be used to add key value pairs to a log

 ### Dependencies